CoffeeStraw/PyonFX/docs/tutorials/1-beginner/03-romaji-kanji-translation.md

         leadout_effect(line, syl, l)
 ```

 You might notice this looks identical to the romaji function.
-While they're the same now, having separate handlers is good practice—in more complex effects, you might want different colors, positioning, or scaling for each subtitle type.
+While they're the same now, having separate handlers is good practice—in more complex effects, you might want different colors, positioning, or most likely use a different text segmentation (e.g. chars instead of syls).
 This structure makes those future customizations easy.

 Also, we're using syllable-level processing here because each syllable in our input file happens to be exactly one Japanese character.
 But what if your kanji line had multi-character syllables?
 In that case, you'd want to iterate over `line.chars` instead to get true character-by-character effects.
 Keep this in mind for future projects!